philipandresen/StarbirdNode/README.md

         1. DB_Pass is the password to the database for the Backup user
         2. BKP_PASS is the desired password on the encrypted Zip file
         3. SENDGRID_API_KEY is the API key for a sendgrid account for sending error emails.
+           1. If this is not included, or is wrong, the app will still work, you will just get errors in the log only.

 ## Sometimes: